-Protect our Oceans Improve our Climate Strengthen our Communities Empower our People large and the environment.
-The Company has prepared a set of ethical guidelines (Code of Conduct) that applies to AUSS and the portfolio companies (the Group) and all Group employees, aiming to establish common principles and regulations.
-The Code of Conduct are used as a basis when collaboration with suppliers and business partners are entered.
+Creating lasting Values Protect our Oceans Improve our Climate Strengthen our Communities Empower our People collaboration with suppliers and business partners are entered.
 The Company's Code of Conduct, annual risk assessment and follow up routines, will be part of the preparation to ensure Compliance with the Transparency Act.
 AUSS Code of Conduct reflect the values represented by the Company and guide the Group employees to make use of the correct principles for business conduct, impartiality, conflict of interest, political activity, entertaining customers, processing information and duty of confidentiality, relationships with business partners, corruption, whistle blowing, bribes etc. Each Group employee is individually responsible for practicing the ethical guidelines.
 The Company has prepared an Ethics Test for employees which will help them to make the right decisions whenever needed.
 In addition to the Code of Conduct AUSS has prepared a wide range of policies, which provide additional, and more detailed, guidance and requirements for expected business conduct related to the principles addressed herein.
 Such policies are applicable to all Group employees and also reflect standards that are expected to be implemented and adhered by all portfolio companies.
 The Company management is responsible for ensuring compliance with the regulations.
 To govern this the Company has established a Governance model.

-For further information: https://auss.no/sustainability/sustainability-report/
+For further information: https://auss.no/ sustainability/sustainability-report/